juriadams/league-toolkit/README.md

 This project is licensed under the Apache-2.0 License - See the [LICENSE.md](LICENSE.md) file for details

+## Editing

+This application is **not** meant to be edited.
+The main purpose of having the source public is to show the capabilities of the libraries, and to allow others to understand the process behind it.
+If you want to help working on this project or have any other ideas you think would be a great addition to the app, consider [making a feature request via opening an issue](https://github.com/4dams/LeagueToolkit/issues/new).

 ## Disclaimer

 > This project isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.